AnthonyLeDu/world-of-picross/README.md

 # world-of-picross
-A picross creation and sharing web application
+A picross creation and sharing web application made in React-Redux.